-Clinical studies have also found that the use of Lo-LIGHT therapy lamps provides dramatic benefits in the treatment of non-seasonal depression.
-For example, a study using Sunnex Biotechnologies patented low intensity green light technology was published in JAMA Psychiatry, the American Medical Association's authoritative journal on psychiatry.
+Many of the pioneering studies demonstrating the effectiveness of chronotherapy for the treatment of non-seasonal depression used Sunnex Biotechnologies Lo-LIGHT lamps.
+The low intensity (400 lux) green light from a Lo-LIGHT lamp was found to provide dramatic benefits in the treatment of non-seasonal depression.
+For example, a study using Sunnex Biotechnologies patented low intensity Lo-LIGHT lamps which demonstrated the effectiveness of chronotherapy for treating non-seasonal bipolar depression was published in JAMA Psychiatry, the American Medical Association's authoritative journal on psychiatry.
 The authors of that paper, Benedetti et al, stated that the side-effect-free treatment of "repeated total sleep deprivation (TSD) and light therapy (LT) has been shown to cause rapid and sustained antidepressant effects that occur in a matter of hours or days."
-(JAMA Psychiatry was formerly the Archives of General Psychiatry)
+(JAMA Psychiatry was formerly titled the Archives of General Psychiatry)

 In an article published in the journal Science on the 25th anniversary of the first paper published by Lewy et al on the use of light therapy for the treatment of winter depression, Dr. Benedetti, the lead author of many of the studies using low intensity green light to treat non-seasonal depression, describes how light therapy extends the very transient antidepressant effect of sleep deprivation from one day to several months or longer.
 This ability of light therapy to convert the transient antidepressant effects of sleep deprivation to a sustained response is also discussed in the paper Chronotherapeutics in a Psychiatric Ward.
 Benedetti et al. Sleep Med Rev. 2007 Dec;11(6):509-22. (see link to depression studies below)

 The authors explained their choice to use low intensity green light rather than bright light therapy lamps in studies on bipolar depression in order to avoid eye damage in patients taking lithium, as lithium, like a number of medications used to treat mood disorders, increases the susceptibility to retinal damage from exposure to high intensity light.